freeolabini/freeolabini.github.io/_src/en/tweet-this/friend.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-Ola Bini never denied to be a friend of Assange.
-If you have a friend sick you go to visit him at the hospital.
-If you have a friend under asylum you go and visit him in the embassy.
+Ola never denied being a friend of Assange.
+If your friend is sick you visit them at the hospital.
+If your friend has asylum you visit them